garyfleming/apis-for-decades/apis.md

 # Affordance

+### How an actor sees the actional properties of the world

 ![](images/forest.jpg)

 ^ Perceptual psychologist James Gibson coined the term affordance in 1966.
 He used it do describe how an actor (person, animal etc) would see the actional properties of the world around them.
 Part of nature of the thing: not necessarily visible.
 Open terrain affords running.
 Trees afford hiding.
 They afford climbing.
 They might afford sustenance to some actors (not necessarily visible!)